deconf/Analytics-Insights/readme.txt

 Analytics Insights is a WordPress plugin that enables site tracking using the latest Google Analytics tracking code.
 It allows you to view key Google Analytics stats in your WordPress Dashboard.

+Dual Tracking, using Google Analytics 4 (GA4) and Universal Analytics (UA) at the same time, is now available.

 = Google Analytics Reports, Stats and Insights =

 Analytics Insights displays the reports you need on your dashboard and on the site's frontend.
 Audience, acquisition, behavior, and real-time stats are all presented as charts within a dedicated dashboard widget.